 "In collaboration with OSERS, we will work to ensure that recipients are aware of their legal obligation under Section 504 and Title II, and that we have accurate information and data on the use of restraint and seclusion," said Assistant Secretary for Civil Rights Kenneth L. Marcus.
 "Working directly with schools and districts provides an excellent opportunity to help recipients and support their efforts toward compliance to ensure that all children have an opportunity to succeed in the classroom."

 "OSERS has long focused on improving results and outcomes for children with disabilities," said Assistant Secretary for Special Education and Rehabilitative Services Johnny W. Collett.
 "Rethinking special education and challenging the status quo includes examining systems that keep us from making the kind of improvement we know is necessary.
 This initiative furthers our ongoing efforts to examine any practice that limits opportunities for children with disabilities."

-*News Release by U.S. Department of Education: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (U.S. Department of Education).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.